 There is a problem with freezing meat.
 When the meat freezes, ice crystals form and these sharp crystals tear protein fibers apart.
-This is known as The Purge.
+When you thaw the meat out, these torn cells release the juice in meat, resulting in what is known as The Purge.

-Have you ever notice how much juice seeps out of a steak while it's thawing?
-That's because the fibers have opened up and can no longer hold in all that tasty juice.
+So, the fibers have opened up and can no longer hold in all that tasty juice.
+Obviously that is bad, and does not bode well for a juicy tasty meal later.
 And sadly, once it’s out, you can’t get it back in, so your meat ends up dry.

-You can help counteract that effect by flash freezing the meat, in this process, the meat freezes quickly enough that the crystals stay small.
-The easiest way to perform a flash freeze is with an ice bath.
-Using a combination of ice, water and salt you’ll create a perfect environment to quickly freeze your meat.
+You can help counteract that affect by flash freezing the meat.
+In this process the meat freezes quickly enough that the crystals stay smaller and have a less disruptive effect on the tissues.
+The easiest way to perform a flash freeze at home is with an ice bath you can make that will actually get below 32 degrees.
+Use a combination of ice with salt and just enough water to float the cubes slightly.
+This will create an especially cold environment that will quickly freeze your meat.

 Ideal Thawing Method

-The best way to thaw frozen meat is to allowing it to thaw gradually in the refrigerator.
+The best way to thaw frozen meat is allowing it to thaw gradually in the refrigerator.
 For thin cuts 24 hours is all you need, larger cuts may be a couple of days.
-Never thaw it on the counter, frozen meat left out for more than two hours is asking for trouble.
-As you should know, the outer layers will thaw, warm, and begin to grow bacteria before the inside is thawed.
-Only do this if you want to spend the night in the ER throwing your guts up.
-Once the meat has thawed you have a couple of days before you have to cook it.
-If you decide not to cook it you can refreeze, though it might not be as great after the second thawing.
+Never thaw it completely on the counter.
+Frozen meat left out for more than two hours is asking for trouble.
+As you can imagine, the outer layers will begin to thaw and get warm before the interior has thawed.
+This allows bacteria to take hold and multiply on the outer layers while the inside has yet to reach temperature.
+This is flirting with what the food industry calls the danger zone, and can potentially put you or your family in the hospital.

 If you are really pressed for time and you have low standards, you can thaw meat in the microwave.
 If you do, make sure to cook it right away and don’t refreeze it unless it’s cooked.
 Also, wash your microwave to kill any bacteria that make have sprouted there.

 Finally, you can cook meat from its frozen state.
-Expect cook time to increase by 50%.
-But it’s not all downside, when it comes to steak you can get a nice sear on the outside without overcooking the inside, which is not easy to do with a thawed steak.
+Expect cook time to increase by as much as 50% depending on how you are cooking it.
+But it’s not all downside.
+When it comes to steak you can get a nice sear on the outside without overcooking the inside, which can often be tricky to do with a thawed steak.
 Cooking frozen steaks is common practice in the restaurant industry.
 Below is a quick video showing the science of cooking a frozen steak.